Leviathan121005/High-School-Programming-Portfolio/README.md

 - Press the left and right area of the space field to rotate the spaceship and change its shooting direction accordingly.

 Mechanics:
-- Starts with 3 HP, lose 1 each time an obstacle hit the spaceship.
+- The spaceship starts with 3 HP, lose 1 each time an obstacle hit the spaceship.
 - The score increments by 1 for each second survived, and by 5 when an obstacle is destroyed.

 [Demo Video](https://cuhko365-my.sharepoint.com/:v:/g/personal/123040049_link_cuhk_edu_cn/EVdnPkaHdINJnz-zulotUAsBbO9KEKdFMvYWv7C3pt4C2Q?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=fWK708)